cs-MohamedAyman/eLearning-Platforms/2.Artificial-Intelligence-Specializations/Matrix-Algebra-for-Engineers-by-The-Hong-Kong-University-of-Science-and-Technology.md

   - Video: Promotional Video
   - Reading: Welcome and Course Information
   - Practice Quiz: Diagnostic Quiz
-  - Discussion Prompt: Get to Know Your Classmates
   - Reading: How to Write Math in the Discussions Using MathJax
 - Introduction to Week One
   - Video: Introduction